devops-42/katacoda-docker-playground/1/step3.md

 Using the latest and greatest versions is fine, but in practise you may have the need to use a specific application version.
-Here image tags comes into play.
+Here image tags come into play.
 Issue the following command to pull the version 1.10 of Nginx:

 `docker pull nginx:1.10-alpine`{{execute}}